wandb/docs/docs/guides/registry/intro.md

     )
 ```

-Once you have an artifact version in the registry, you can use the Registry App at https://wandb.ai/home to view, download, and manage your artifact versions, create downstream automations, and more.

-:::info Registry URL for Dedicated Cloud and Self-Managed instances
-INSERT
+W&B creates a collection for you if the collection you specify for `target_path` in `wandb.Run.link_artifact()` does not exist within the registry you specify.

+:::info
+The URL that your terminal prints directs you to the project where your artifact exists.
 :::

+Navigate to the Registry App to view artifact versions that you and other members of your organization publish.
+To do so, first navigate to W&B. Select **Registry** in the left sidebar below **Applications**.
+Select the "Model" registry.
+Within the registry, you should see the "first-collection" collection with your linked artifact version.

+Once you link an artifact version to a collection within a registry, members of your organization can view, download, and manage your artifact versions, create downstream automations, and more if they have the proper permissions.

 ## Enable W&B Registry